CrowdStrike/falcon-operator/docs/deployment/openshift/README.md

     name: falcon-operator
     source: community-operators
     sourceNamespace: openshift-marketplace
-    startingCSV: falcon-operator.v0.5.4
   EOF
   ```
-  An [example subscription of the community operator is available](https://raw.githubusercontent.com/CrowdStrike/falcon-operator/main/docs/deployment/openshift/community-subscription.yaml) to use and modify as appropriate for your cluster.
-Make sure to update the `startingCSV: falcon-operator.v0.5.4` for the version that is listed locally on your cluster.
+  An [example subscription of the community operator is available](community-subscription.yaml) to use and modify as appropriate for your cluster.
+In this example, the install version is specified via `startingCSV`.
+Make sure to either delete the `startingCSV` or update the `startingCSV: falcon-operator.v0.5.4` for the version that is listed locally on your cluster.

 ### Deploy the operator

-Once you have choosen to deploy either the [Community version](#installing-the-community-operator-from-the-local-operatorhub) or the [Red Hat Marketplace certified operator](#installing-the-red-hat-marketplace-operator-from-the-local-operatorhub), you need to deploy the `subscription.yaml` that you create to the cluster for the operator to install.
+Once you have choosen to deploy either the [Community version](#installing-the-community-operator-from-the-console-operatorhub) or the [Red Hat Marketplace certified operator](#installing-the-red-hat-marketplace-operator-from-the-console-operatorhub), you need to deploy the `subscription.yaml` that you create to the cluster for the operator to install.

 - Deploy the operator using the `subscription.yaml`
   ```